repodono/repodono.model/README.rst

 Restrictions that may be lifted:

 - Standard expansion with length modifiers, e.g. ``{var:3}``
+- Reserved expansion: while too vague and can conflict with path fragment expansion.  e.g. ``/{+some_var}``, some target framework does explicitly support this in some form so this has to be brought into consideration.

 Restrictions that are unlikely to be supported in the future:

 - All routes must begin with '/'
-- Reserved expansion: too vague, conflicts with path fragment expansion. e.g. ``/{+some_var}``, not to mention the exact behavior will become undefined when integrated with certain target frameworks.
 - Standard expansion with value modifiers ``/{var*}``
 - Path-style parameters, semicolon-prefixed.  e.g. ``/{;some_var}``
 - Any additional interpretation of standard expansion